BioDataClubKit/BioDataClubKit.github.io/community-guide.md

 ## Be Inclusive

 We believe having a diverse group of learners at BioData Club is important.
 We do our best to reach out to people who might have never considered data science interesting and accessible.
-To this end, we try and invite as many departments we know to participate.
+To this end, we try and invite as many departments and people we know to participate.
 We also have a Code of Conduct that we enforce to encourage a diverse and inclusive audience.

 ## Include the Library